EricLBuehler/candle-vllm/README.md

 See [this folder](examples/) for some examples.

 ### Example with Llama 7b
 In your terminal, install the `openai` Python package by running `pip install openai`.
+I use version `1.3.5`.

 Then, create a new Python file and write the following code:
 ```python